Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ## Changelog
+### v5.4.0
+- Removed "Force BASIC key attestation".
+Google has once again updated SafetyNet and this method no longer works to pass CTS on devices with hardware backed key attestation.
+Use @kdrag0n's Magisk module instead: https://forum.xda-developers.com/t/magisk-module-universal-safetynet-fix-1-1-0.4217823
+- Added fingerprint for the Fairphone 3/3 Plus.
+List updated to v113.

 ### v5.3.6
 - Updated the menu item for picking a device manually for the "Force BASIC key attestation" feature to better match the menu option.
 Press "f" to pay respect.
 - Minor updates to the "Force BASIC key attestation" menus to be more clear and informative (hopefully).